 memoQ extracts the candidates from the documents, and opens the candidate list editor automatically.

 - Open a local project.

-If there are no previous term extraction sessions: The Extract candidates window opens, and you can't open this window.
+If there are no previous term extraction sessions: The Extract candidates window opens instead.

 - Select the session you want to return to.
 Click Continue session.